 Stenopetala is a slower growing tree when planted from seed than Oleifera.
 The Stenopetala seeds are also more difficult to germinate than Oleifera.
-Stenopetala develops a swollen truck as it matures ulike Oleifera that has a more slender trunk.
-Stenopetala is rare and makes an interesting and usefull tree in the edible landscape.
-The tree is much more drought tolerant than Oleifera and it prefers a sany rocky soil.
+Stenopetala develops a swollen truck as it matures unlike Oleifera that has a more slender trunk.
+Stenopetala is rare and makes an interesting and useful tree in the edible landscape.
+The tree is much more drought tolerant than Oleifera and it prefers a sandy rocky soil.

 Stenopetala produces pods in about three years.
 Oleifera can produce pods in an average of 6-9 months.
 Sometimes it can take at least a year.

 Neither Oleifera or Stenopetala like the cold weather! these trees will drop all leaves when temperature drop into the low 60 degree range depending on relative humidity and other factors.
-Our Oleifera trees have survives a few nights of near freezing temperatures planted in the ground.
+Our Oleifera trees have survived a few nights of near freezing temperatures in the ground.
 They looked terrible but grew back from the root.
 Our Stenopetala trees are container grown and I have only a few trees so I bring them in when temperatures drop into the 50 degree range.
 Much is still to be learned about Stenopetala and I will share what I discover with you as time passes here on our site.
 02/13/209 These trees are tougher than one might think, they have been outdoors now several times over the years with lows around 39 degrees F. Leaf loss and then regrowth quickly once it warms up.

 Moringa stenopetala updates